Ian Jackman: Career

 Jackman was an Associate to the Honourable Justice Gummow before joining the NSW bar in 1989 and reading under Bret Walker SC.
 He practised at Eight Selborne Chambers and specialised in commercial and company law.
 In 2002, he was appointed Senior Counsel.
 He was a member of the Commonwealth Government's Takeovers Panel from 2014.
 He represented insurers in COVID-19 business interruption cases in the Federal Court and the High Court.
-On 6 February of 2023, Jackman was appointed to the Federal Court of Australia, replacing the Honourable Justice Jagot following her appointment to the High Court of Australia.
+On 6 February 2023, Jackman was appointed to the Federal Court of Australia, replacing the Honourable Justice Jagot following her appointment to the High Court of Australia.